xmos/lib_src/lib_src/doc/rst/lib_src.rst

    SRC Operation

-The processing function call always returns a whole number of output samples produced by the sample rate conversion.
-Depending on the sample ratios selected, this number may be between zero and ``(SRC_N_IN_SAMPLES  * SRC_CHANNELS_PER_INSTANCE * SRC_N_OUT_IN_RATIO_MAX)``.
+The processing function call is passed the input and output buffers, reference to the control structure and, in the case of ASRC, a fractional frequency ratio.
+The SRC processing call always returns a whole number of output samples produced by the sample rate conversion.
+Depending on the sample ratios selected, this number may be between zero and ``(n_in_samples * n_channels_per_instance * SRC_N_OUT_IN_RATIO_MAX)``. ``SRC_N_OUT_IN_RATIO_MAX`` is the maximum number of output samples for a single input sample.
+For example, if the input frequency is 44.1KHz and the output rate is 192KHz then a sample rate conversion of one sample input may contain up to 5 output samples.

 The fractional number of samples produced to be carried to the next operation are stored internally inside the control structure, and additional whole samples are added or subtracted from subsequent calls to the sample rate converter.

 For example, a sample rate conversion from 44.1KHz to 48KHz with a input block size of 4 will produce a 4 sample result with a 5 sample result approximately every third call.

 Each SRC processing call returns the integer number of samples produced during the sample rate conversion.